JDGaraudEnsta/hanabi/Week2.md

 Since you are in groups of two, work in parallel on each task, and _discuss_ on design choices every ~15 minutes.

 There's a third task for the group of 3: redefine the API of `Game`, so an AI may not cheat by accident.
 In other words, identify properly the "public" functions and attributes of the `Game` class.
 It is not yet clear whether a `CheatWarning` should be raised, or if the API should prefix the function names, or yet something else.
 Once done, we will discuss it all together.

 ## Git workflow

-Make sure you work in a fork: a `git remove -v` should display both `origin` (your version) and `upstream` (my version), a bit like this:
+Make sure you work in a fork: a `git remote -v` should display both `origin` (your version) and `upstream` (my version), a bit like this:

     origin  	git@github.com:your_login/your_hanabi.git (fetch)
     origin  	git@github.com:your_login/your_hanabi.git (push)